bilgino/angularforddd/README.md

 **» Routing, REST and DDD Aggregates**<br/>

 Since the navigation pattern of the Angular router engine complies with the navigational behavior of hypermedia APIs (HATEOAS) where URIs identify resources conform to RESTful practices, we must reexamine the idea of building client-side aggregates.
-As an aggregate builds a group of domain-related entities and value objects, wouldn't we then have to group resources instead?
+As an aggregate builds a group of related domain entities and value objects, wouldn't we then have to group resources instead?
-Presuming that a requested resource isn't already an aggregate, the question arises of how to map URIs such as `/orders`, `/customers`, `/products`, `/addresses` to a client-side e.g. order aggregate?
+Presuming that the requested resource isn't already an aggregate, the question arises of how to map URIs such as `/orders`, `/customers`, `/products`, `/addresses` to a client-side aggregate?

-In the classic data-centric approach database tables and their relations were identified as the foundation of resources or a resource model.
+In the classic data-centric approach, database tables and their relations were identified as the foundation of resources or the resource model.
 But is this common and always true?
 Well, it all depends on the requirements of the project and how we define a REST resource!
-A REST resource may be a representation of a single entity or a composition of several entities built around business use cases, database tables, GUI models or any special-purpose of the client.
+A REST resource may be a representation of a single entity or a composition of several entities, database tables, GUI models or any special-purpose of the client.
 That is, Domain-Driven-, Data-Driven- or UX-Driven Design!

 Unless a REST resource is already an aggregate, we would need to stitch the aggregate together for each initial routing event and would need to provide a query API to the internal state of the aggregate.
 Consequently, an application or repository service would provide the public interface to cover all queries to the aggregate.
 In this scenario, the repository service acts as an anti-corruption layer to the underlying resource model.
-Unfortunately, this approach wouldn't work well, since the creation process of an aggregate on the client-side would result in countless additional HTTP requests (N + 1 Problem).
+Unfortunately, this approach wouldn't work well, since the creation process of an aggregate on the client-side would result in countless additional HTTP requests (N + 1 Problem)!
 Hence, the aggregate should be provided by the backend!

 Even in the case of server-side generated aggregates, something seems to be wrong here!
 If the requested aggregate e.g. order aggregate (`GET: /orders/22`) already contains related data about customers, products or addresses, then how do we update the address of the order?
 Either we invoke a business method of the order aggregate like `Order.updateAddress(newAddress)` and consequently process an HTTP update: `PUT: /orders/22 : {order:{ address... }}`,